• Skip to primary navigation

 Qualifications

-• Demonstrate strong organizational, communication, and time management skills
+• Excellent organizational and time management skills

-• Experience with Shiftboard a plus
+• Experience working with youth in a K-12 educational setting

 SFFILM is proud to be part of a wider film festival circuit and shares many seasonal staff with other festivals.
 We have been paying close attention to conversations and feedback from film festival staff directly and via social media.
 We have created policies and practices that address these concerns including increasing hourly rates and providing overtime, abiding by a Code of Conduct since 2018, and creating more flexible remote work policies to prioritize staff health and safety during COVID-19.